WPLG: Subchannels

-The station's digital signal is multiplexed:
+WPLG broadcasts from a transmitter facility in Miami Gardens, Florida.
+Its signal is multiplexed:

 WPLG previously carried LATV on its second digital subchannel; the Spanish language network was replaced by MeTV on April 24, 2012.
 On January 24, 2013, Post-Newsweek Stations entered into an affiliation agreement to carry the Live Well Network on digital subchannels of WPLG and its then-Orlando sister station WKMG-TV; both stations added the network in April 2013.

 Analog-to-digital conversion

-WPLG ended programming on its analog signal, on VHF channel 10, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WPLG shut down its analog signal, on VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 9 to channel 10 for post-transition operations.
 Three other local stations (WSVN, WPXM-TV and WLTV-DT) also moved their digital signals to their former analog channel allocation, requiring viewers to rescan their digital tuners.
 WPLG and WSVN are the only Miami stations that continue to broadcast on the VHF band.

 Out of market coverage

-WPLG is one of four Miami-based TV stations that are viewed via cable in The Bahamas.
+WPLG is one of four Miami-based TV stations that are viewed on cable in The Bahamas.